H.M. Royal Webinar Recap: Rutgers Novares on Performance Resins for Long Lasting Coatings

 One alternative producers could be using is NOVARES® LS 500 from Rutgers.
 LS 500 is a harmless and effective alternative that performs similarly to nonylphenol.
-Additionally, LS 500 has less of a side effect on the hardness of epoxy coatings, and it is more stable when bonded into an epoxy polymer matrix, resulting in higher resistance against solvent penetration and swelling.
-Therefore, it is not only an acceptable replacement for nonylphenol but a higher performing alternative in many cases.
+Additionally, LS 500 has less of a side effect on the hardness of epoxy coatings, and it is more stable when bonded into an epoxy polymer matrix, resulting in a higher resistance against solvent penetration and swelling.
+Therefore, it is not only an acceptable replacement for nonylphenol but a higher-performing alternative in many cases.

 NOVARES® LS 500 and RUETASOLV® DI Combination as an Alternative to Benzyl Alcohol